[Latest update 2025, November 10] Thanks to our team member 🧑🏻🦱 Ray, this guide has been updated and is packed with local tips.

 🏡 How to find a place

-- Hotels: If you chose to book a hotel, make sure you check beforehand where it is located.
-Malta is under heavy construction and the noise level is immense.
-Make sure to check if there is construction nearby at least at the same block as construction is not just loud it also starts early.
+• Hotels: If you choose to book a hotel, make sure you check its location beforehand.
+Malta is under heavy construction, and the noise level is immense.
+Make sure to check if there is construction nearby, at least on the same block, as construction isn't just loud, it also starts early.
 My favorite hotel in Malta is Mr. Todd.

-- Facebook: Check out Facebook groups like Housing for Digital Nomads & Remote Workers, as there are recommendations and short-term listings published.
+• Facebook: Check out Facebook groups like Housing for Digital Nomads & Remote Workers, which feature recommendations and short-term listings.

-- Coliving spaces: This type of accommodation is for you if you want to integrate a social aspect in your accommodation and if you are okay with having accommodation and workplace all in one location.
-One of our team members stayed at Evolve Coliving space for a couple of months and liked it because of the community feeling.
+• Coliving spaces: This type of accommodation is for you if you want to integrate a social aspect into your stay and are okay with having your accommodation and workplace in one location.
+One of our team members stayed at the Evolve Coliving space for a couple of months and liked it for the community feel.

 🏘 Where to stay in Malta

-- Saint Julian: Another seaside digital nomad hub is Saint Julian, right next to Sliema.
-The town is known for being more urban with a couple of tall buildings around and its famous party mile Peaceville.
+• Saint Julian: Another seaside digital nomad hub, right next to Sliema.
+The town is known for being more urban, with a couple of tall buildings around, and its famous party mile, Peaceville.

 🧑🏻💻 Where to work from in Malta